Is your kdp account terminated or temporarily suspended? Or you may be interested in reading about the mistakes that can lead to kdp ban!

 These are the 5 most common mistakes that can get your kdp account terminated or temporarily suspended.

 The purpose of writing this blog post is to draw your attention to these mistakes and I urge you to also read kdp terms and conditions and content guidelines thoroughly.
 So that you don’t lose your kdp account which is a great source of passive income for many self-publishers.

-I hope you’ve found this post helpful and I would love if you share this on your favourite social media profile.
+I hope you’ve found this post helpful and I would love it if you share this on your favorite social media profile.
 Thanks!

 ❤ Subscribe to My Youtube Channel To Learn More About Low Content Books: